clarenceb/azure-labs/container-fundamentals/README.md

 These quick demos are used to support the Azure Fundamentals container-focused slides.

-They are based off of this tutorial: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app
+They are based off of a fork of tutorial: https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image